TommyPetersen/Aiamg/README.md

 # Aiamg

-Java 3D graphics from scratch using a natural model of the direct perspective projection (which leads to complicated formulas for computing cuts).
+Java 3D graphics from scratch using a natural model of the perspective projection (which leads to complicated formulas for computing cuts).

 Clojure scripts to make 3D scenes.